An awe-inspiring road to the summit to Mount Lovcen

-Mount Lovcen is a high mountain pass at an elevation of 1.675m (5,495ft) above the sea level located in the south-western part of Montenegro.
+Mount Lovcen is a high mountain peak at an elevation of 1.675m (5,495ft) above the sea level located in the south-western part of Montenegro.

-Located in the rocky region of the Dinaric Alps, the road to the summit is mostly gravel and rocky, very windy and full of turns.
+Nestled within the rocky region of the Dinaric Alps, the challenging road to the summit is mostly unpaved, very windy and full of turns.
 So if you are not experienced driver you might want to consider taking a taxi to the top.
 It's 10.1 km long (6km paved+4km unpaved).
 The landscape changes after every curve and there are many.
 The road is windy, but worth doing.
 At the summit are a few communication towers.
 4x4 vehicle required to complete the ascent.

 Pic: Daan van Berkel